 During your pet’s exam at Elk Rapids Animal Hospital, we allow ample time for the veterinarian to discuss your pet’s condition and answer your questions.
 If a wellness exam reveals potential concerns, our advanced diagnostic equipment helps your veterinarian make a complete and accurate diagnosis.
-Some of our diagnostic services include:
+Some of our pet diagnostic services in Elk Rapids include:

 For more specialized testing, ERAH has a close working relationship with the Midwest’s most comprehensive reference laboratory for diagnostic purposes.
 Our veterinarians usually get results within 48 hours, so you don’t have to wait and worry about test results.